tsnellgrove/dark_castle3/doc/to_do.md

 TBD: no swearing in Dark Castle (with warning or else end of game)
 TBD: sort out more elegant assignment process for self referenced obj (e.g. re-assigning goblin to goblin_mach after goblin Creature instantiation)
 TBD: elim hasattrib() in active_gs scope checks => is_cont(), is_mach(), is_creature() methods within classes
+		- for active_gs.mach_obj_lst(), eliminate 'hasattrib' and create method to check for being machine
+		- eliminate 'hasattrib' for containers in active_gs.scope_lst() too
+		- have a default methods is_contain and is_mach for Invisible that returns False; overload to True for exception cases
 - DONE: introduce pre-built "warning" machine? use for 'go south', 'attack hedgehog', 'lift heavy rock', etc
 - does creature_state really have any value?
 Maybe build hedgehog before pulling the plug on this one
 - change hand from list to string